santosned/vsc-sleepy-owl-theme/CONTRIBUTING.md

 ### Build Extension

-After finishing updating the theme and testing it you can build it and test your changes before releasing.
+After finishing updating the theme and debugging it you can package the theme and do the final test.

 ```sh
 npm run package
 ```

+This will generate a `sleepy-owl.vsix` file inside `themes/release` which you can right-click on it while in VS Code and then click in install to test your changes before releasing it.